 What Can I Do with a Master of Education in Counseling - School Counseling?

-You have a passion for helping students to follow their dreams, and are ready to take the next step as a professional counselor in an educational setting.
-Our program can help you develop the tools you need to serve students in areas like human growth and development, social and cultural foundations, relationships, career development, and professional orientation.
+If you have a passion for helping students in an educational setting by promoting advocacy efforts, leadership, collaboration, and systemic change (ASCA, 2012), then the school counseling program is the program for you.
+Our program can help develop the tools you will need to serve students in areas like human growth and development, social and cultural foundations, relationships, career development, and professional orientation.

-With opportunities to learn new skills in the classroom, through fieldwork, and by taking on internships, you’ll emerge ready to organize service delivery systems in schools.
-We will also provide curricular experiences in foundations of school counseling, contextual dimensions: school counseling, knowledge and skills for the practice of school counseling, and clinical instruction.
+You will be offered opportunities to learn new counseling skills in the classroom, through fieldwork, and on internships; you will emerge ready to organize service delivery systems in schools.

 With further education, one of these paths is possible: